aboood40091/GTX-Extractor/README.md

 # Special thanks to:
 Treeki - This tool was based on his tool.

 Exzap, AddrLib - Helping with swizzling.

-RoadrunnerWMC - The writeGFD() function was based on a function in his program, PuzzleHD.